tjguk/networkzero/docs/cookbook/simple-discovery.rst

 ~~~~~~~~~~
 If you are running a service in one process, advertising it will enable
 other processes and machines to know what address to connect to.
 This
-example shows the minimum you need supply -- just a name -- to advertise
+example shows the minimum you need supply---just a name---to advertise
 a service.
 If you haven't chosen an address, one will be returned which
 you can then use to send and receive messages.